On the Laistrygonian Nichols algebras that are domains: Preliminaries

 We introduce the algebra of our interest; see \cite[\S 4.3.1]{aah-triang} for details.
 Let $\ghost \in \N$ and $q \in \ku^{\times}$.
 The algebra $\toba(\lstr_q( 1, \ghost))$ is presented by generators $x_1,x_2, (z_n)_{ n \in \I_{0,\ghost}}$ with defining relations

 $\toba(\lstr_q( 1, \ghost))$ is a domain and has a PBW-basis

 hence $\GK \toba(\lstr_q( 1, \ghost)) = 3+\ghost$.
 The algebra $\toba(\lstr_q( 1, \ghost))$ is graded, with

 Actually, $\toba(\lstr_q( 1, \ghost))$ is the Nichols algebra of the braided vector space $\lstr_q( 1, \ghost)$ that has a basis $x_1, x_2, x_3 := z_0$, cf. \cite[\S 4.1.1]{aah-triang} and Section \ref{section:twisting} below.
 Indeed \eqref{eq:-1block+point-z2} is just the recursive definition of $z_n$ in terms of $x_1, x_2,z_0$.
-Thus the subalgebra $\cA$ generated by $x_1$ and $x_2$ is isomorphic to the Jordan plane and has defining relation \eqref{eq:rels B(V(1,2))}.
 Notice that $q = q_{12} = q_{21}^{-1}$ in the notation of \cite{aah-triang}.
 In \emph{loc. cit.} the parameter $q$ was somehow neglected as the main focus was on the classification problem, see also Proposition \ref{prop:twisting}.
 But for the sake of the algebraic properties the role of $q$ is central, as we see in this paper.

+\begin{remark} Notice that the subalgebra of $\toba(\lstr_q( 1, \ghost))$ generated by $x_1$ and $x_2$ is isomorphic to the Jordan plane and has defining relation \eqref{eq:rels B(V(1,2))}. \end{remark}

 It follows from \eqref{eq:rels B(V(1,2))} by a standard argument that

 Also, one derives from \cite[Lemmas 4.3.3, 4.3.4]{aah-triang} that